 Property and equipment is stated at cost less accumulated depreciation.
 Depreciation is computed based upon the estimated useful lives of the respective assets.
 Leasehold improvements are amortized using the straight-line method over the shorter of the lease term or the estimated useful life of the assets.
 Repairs and maintenance costs are expensed as incurred.
-Major betterments and improvements, which extend the useful life of the item, are capitalized and depreciated.
-The cost and accumulated depreciation of property, plant and equipment retired or otherwise disposed of are removed from the related accounts, and any residual values are charged or credited to expenses.
+The cost and accumulated depreciation of property, plant and equipment retired, or otherwise disposed of are removed from the related accounts, and any residual values are charged to expense.
 Depreciation expense has been calculated using the following estimated useful lives: